langchain-ai/langchainjs/docs/extras/ecosystem/integrations/llmonitor.md

 ## Usage with custom agents

-You can use the callback handler in combo with the `llmonitor` module to track custom agents that don't fully use LangChain:
+You can use the callback handler combined with the `llmonitor` module to track custom agents that partially use LangChain:

 ```ts
 import { ChatOpenAI } from "langchain/chat_models/openai";